lewisc2303/LewisBlog/content/post/Day_54.md

 ### The Food

 Now the food...
 A highlight of the trip.
 IT WAS INCREDIBLE.
-Some of the best I've had, and it was all traditional Bavarian cuisine, something I didn't know Bavaria had so much of.
+Some of the best I've had, and it was mainly traditional Bavarian cuisine, something I didn't know Bavaria had so much of.

 I tried: